sayco5842/autotrade/instructions.md

 ### Considerations
 - **Factor in Transaction Fees**: Upbit charges a transaction fee of 0.05%.
 Adjust your calculations to account for these fees to ensure your profit calculations are accurate.
 - **Account for Market Slippage**: Especially relevant when large orders are placed.
 Analyze the orderbook to anticipate the impact of slippage on your transactions.
+- Making money is very important to me.
 - Remember, the first principle is not to lose money.
 The second principle: never forget the first principle.
 - Remember, successful investment strategies require balancing aggressive returns with careful risk assessment.
 Utilize a holistic view of market data, technical indicators, and current status to inform your strategies.
 - Consider setting predefined criteria for what constitutes a profitable strategy and the conditions under which penalties apply to refine the incentives for the analysis engine.